Event Aggregator

 publish

-method.
-You can provide an object to the publish method which allows you to emit data via the event (accessible as a parameter on the subscribe method).import { ICustomElementViewModel, IEventAggregator } from 'aurelia';
+method, which allows you to emit data via the event (accessible as a parameter on the subscribe method).import { ICustomElementViewModel, IEventAggregator } from 'aurelia';

 export class MyComponent implements ICustomElementViewModel {